ReMon-MVEE/ReMon/README.md

 ### Building GHUMVEE

 Building GHUMVEE is really easy.
-Just navigate to ReMon's root folder and type `make`.
+Just navigate to ReMon's root folder and type `make -f makefile.release`.

-GHUMVEE's **makefile** currently supports four types of builds.
-You can select the build you want by manually editing the **BUILD** variable in the **makefile** (I'm too lazy to write a proper makefile, sorry!).

-The supported build types are:
-- `Release`: link-time optimized version of GHUMVEE (with stripped symbol tables).
-Suitable to run benchmarks
+This will build an optimized and statically linked version of the GHUMVEE binary.

+Alternatively, you can also use these build configurations:
 - `Release-syms`: link-time optimized version of GHUMVEE (with symbol tables intact).
 Suitable for people who want to debug the Release build for some obscure reason.
+Build using `make -f makefile.release-with-syms`.
 - `Debug`: unoptimized version of GHUMVEE.
 This builds really fast and is suitable for people who want to debug GHUMVEE.
+Build using `make -f makefile.debug`.
 - `Debug-sanitize`: unoptimized version of GHUMVEE with address-sanitizer enabled.
 Might be useful to debug memory corruption bugs.
+Build using `make -f make.debug-sanitize`

+You will find the compiled GHUMVEE binary in the MVEE/bin/<your configuration>/ folder.

 ### Configuring GHUMVEE